mcking-07/resume-cli/README.md

 ```
 python main.py
 ```
-The command-line interface will guide you to explore different sections of the portfolio.
+Experience a colorful and interactive command-line interface with built-in autocomplete support.
+It will also seamlessly guide you through exploring various sections of the portfolio.

 To import data into json files from a master resume json, use: